 Making use of the Small Businesses Scheme (KOR)

-The small businesses scheme (KOR) is a sales tax exemption.
-Turnover tax is also known as VAT.
-You may use the KOR in any legal structure if your turnover remains below €20,000 per year.
-The KOR only gives exemption for turnover tax.
-For other taxes, such as income tax, you must continue to file returns and pay them on time.
+The small businesses scheme (KOR) is a scheme of the Netherlands Tax Administration.
+When you make use of the KOR you do not have to pay or remit VAT (turnover tax) if your turnover remains below € 20,000 per year.
+The KOR gives exemption only for turnover tax.
+For other taxes, such as income tax, you still have to file returns and pay them on time.
+Check here whether the scheme is of interest to you.

 Turnover from other VAT-exempt services does not count towards the turnover limit.
 This includes, for instance, medical services, sports services, and services provided by writers and journalists.

-Any entrepreneur can choose to apply this exemption scheme, regardless of the legal structure.
-This includes associations and foundations.
 Under the scheme, you do not charge VAT on your goods and services.
 Nor may you reclaim any VAT on expenses (input tax).
 You can keep your accounts simple and you do not have to file a VAT return.

 Stop using the KOR